Current News and Events

 Volunteers: As we enjoy our amazing new range and shooting events please remember, everything at Tri-State Shooting Park is done by volunteers.
 We do not have any paid staff and this is a large operation.
 We need lot’s of folks willing to devote a little time to helping make this work.
 Please come on down, join the fun and get involved!

-Trap and Skeet News: We have new shade awnings in on all the fields!
+Trap and Skeet Field News: The Sunday Trap Derby is in full swing every Sunday from 10 am until?
+We have new shade awnings in on all the fields!
 Come on down and try them out!
-The shotgun fields have been getting lot’s of use with the cooler weather!
-The ATA Fall Trap shoot was a lot of fun for everyone!

 Mohave Defensive Shooters: Be sure to check the calendar and the link to Mohave Defensive Shooters for upcoming matches.
 A great way to have fun and improve your shooting skills!